 - How much exercise does this dog need?

-- How many times a day does he need to be walked, and for how long?
+- How many times a day do they need to be walked, and for how long?

-- Does he relax and lay down when you are ready to stop playing?
+- Do they know how to relax and lay down when you are ready to stop playing?

-- Would he be a good dog for going on hikes or running?
+- Would they be a good dog for going on hikes or running?